astridx/meinblog/content/posts/joomla/17joomla-custom-fields-im-backend-integrieren.en.md

 > I create a separate submenu here for the custom fields.
 The Joomla custom components create a menu item in the administration menu.
 If you prefer this way, look in one of the core components.

-## For impatient people

-View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t13...t14a)[^github.com/astridx/boilerplate/compare/t13...t14a] and incorporate these changes into your development version.
+> For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t13...t14a)[^github.com/astridx/boilerplate/compare/t13...t14a] and incorporate these changes into your development version.

 ## Step by step